+PBC does not issue an "ALL CLEAR" message after a disaster.
+Instead, this is accomplished through the re-entry process, which lets the public know when they can re-enter a previously evacuated area.
+Re-entry orders do not necessarily mean that it is completely safe, but does mean that people are allowed, under specified conditions, to return to those areas (see Re-Entry ISP).
 Re-entry into an evacuated area after a large-scale disaster will be coordinated between County and municipal officials in order to ensure that it is done safely and orderly.
 Re-entry activities will be coordinated by ESF #16 - Law Enforcement.
 Each municipality will be responsible for its jurisdiction and will maintain control over its support resources, such as police and fire-rescue departments.
-Also, the final decision to allow re-entry to a municipality will rest with municipal officials.
+In addition, the final decision to allow re-entry to a municipality will rest with municipal officials, however, no such re-entry order shall be implemented prior to communication and coordination with the PBC EOC.
 The County will provide assistance when requested based upon the availability of resources.

-Re-entry Authority: The County Administrator, in collaboration with municipalities located within Palm Beach County, may establish a countywide curfew or a specific area curfew, to restrict travel and movement within the County.
-Reference: Palm Beach County Code Chapter 9, Article II, Section 9-35.
+Re-entry Authority: The County Administrator, in collaboration with affected municipalities, may establish a countywide curfew or a specific area curfew, to restrict travel and movement within the County (see Palm Beach County Code Chapter 9, Article II, Section 9-35 and Palm Beach County Re-Entry ISP).